What kind of person are you looking for to be a franchisee and have a super successful business with Little Voices?

 - If accepted, the franchise agreement is drawn up and we insist that you have it checked by an independent solicitor

-- We have many meetings within this whole process in person or via skype/telephone
+- We have many meetings within this whole process in person or via online/telephone

 - You organise insurance and your business bank account

 - On the day the franchise agreement is signed the funds must have been transferred

 - Training Dates are booked and go ahead

 - All marketing materials are printed and whole starter pack is given to you

 This is a brief description of the process.

 This is considered and decided upon together.
 You request a location, we look at this in terms of size, geographically and in terms of population, schools, socio-economic factors, your vision for growth and your ability to do that in the territory.

 What is the franchise agreement like?